 The second focuses on process design using Design for Six Sigma (DFSS) approach.
 DFSS typically requires IDOV:

-- Identify process goals in terms of critical parameters, industry & competitor benchmarks, VOC
+- Identify process goals in terms of critical parameters, industry & competitor benchmarks, Voice Of Customer (VOC)

 - Design involves enumeration of potential solutions and selection of the best